ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - To add exercises navigate to the *Exercise Groups* of the exam.
 On the header of each exercise group you will find the available exercise types.
 You can choose between ``creating a new exercise`` or ``importing an existing one`` from your courses.

     - **Hint:** For programming exercises you can check the option to ``allow manual assessment``.
-If you do not set this flag, your assessors will not be able to manually assess the student's submissions.
+If you do not set this flag, your assessors will not be able to manually assess the student's submissions during the :ref:`assessment process <exam_assessment>`.

 - For exercise types ``text``, ``programming``, and ``modeling``, you can also define example submissions and example assessments to guide your assessor team.